-The following features and areas are acceptable ecological focus area:
+The following features and areas are acceptable EFA:

-1. The following landscape features protected under cross-compliance:
+- 1. The following landscape features protected under cross-compliance:

-- Hedges
+- Hedges;

-- Sheughs
+- Sheughs;

-- Dry stone walls
+- Dry stone walls;

-- Earth banks
+- Earth banks;

-- Archaeological features
+- Archaeological features and

 - 2. The following land uses:

-- Land lying fallow
+- Land lying fallow;

-- Areas of agro-forestry
+- Areas of agro-forestry;

-- Areas with short rotation coppice with no use of mineral fertiliser and/or plant protection products beyond the end of the second growing season post planting

-- Afforested areas which were used to claim Single Farm Payment in 2008

-- Areas with nitrogen fixing crops
+- Areas with short rotation coppice with no use of mineral fertiliser and/or plant protection products beyond the end of the second growing season post planting; - Afforested areas which were used to claim Single Farm Payment in 2008; - Areas with nitrogen fixing crops provided the seed has not been treated with plant protection products and no plant protection products have been applied between 01 January 2019 and 31 December 2019 or the date of harvesting if this is earlier than 31 December 2019.